Note: This article was first published in February 2015, and has been updated to reflect current information.

 Here are my top ten tips for putting yourself in the best position to have your coaching session recordings pass.

 1. Choose a non-coach client.
-Even though the ICF allows you to have a coach as your client if they are clearly an ongoing client, I recommend that you never submit such a session.
+Even though the ICF allows you to have a coach as your client if they are clearly an ongoing client, I recommend that you almost* never submit such a session.
 This is because coaches are trained in the skills you are seeking to demonstrate, and will often be overly helpful, or overly coach themselves.
 This doesn’t allow you to showcase the full range of your coaching skills, and may result in an overall lower score since the Assessors are not able to clearly determine your coaching abilities.

-However, if you have a coaching colleague who has other outcomes you can work on in the sessions, that don’t involve mentioning their coaching business or their coach development, then that may be okay.
+*However, if you have a coaching colleague who has other outcomes you can work on in the sessions, that don’t involve mentioning their coaching business or their coach development, then that may be okay.
+They may still identify somewhat as a coach, yet it’s clear you are coaching them, versus mentoring them.

 If you don’t want to record regular clients, then inquire into your personal or professional networks.
 Offer 3-6 coaching sessions at low or no fee, in return for recording sessions.
 Interview clients instead of accepting whoever wants to take up your offer.
 Ensure they have some goals or outcomes that you want to work with them on.
 Make sure you choose clients that are somewhat reflective versus verbal processors who talk all the time.